 Written by and starring Taskmaster’s Davies, the six-part series follows Paul ‘Wicky’ Wickstead, a state-certified cleaning technician, as he scrubs crime scenes clean of any signs of death whilst dealing with some strange characters, “from the victim’s relatives, employers, neighbours and acquaintances, to occasionally even the murderers themselves,” the BBC teases.

-Joining Bonham Carter and Mitchell in the cast are Stephanie Cole (Still Open All Hours), Donald Sumpter (Game of Thrones), Shobu Kapoor (Four Weddings and a Funeral), Ruth Madeley (Years and Years) and Layton Williams (Bad Education).
+Joining Bonham Carter and Mitchell in The Cleaner cast are Stephanie Cole (Still Open All Hours), Donald Sumpter (Game of Thrones), Shobu Kapoor (Four Weddings and a Funeral), Ruth Madeley (Years and Years) and Layton Williams (Bad Education).

 Casualty’s Zita Sattar, The Crown’s Georgie Glen, Ted Lasso’s Bill Skinner and Still So Awkward’s Esmonde Cole round out the supporting roles.